Players (Canadian) Formula Atlantic Series Race

 - Motul M1 (Bob Beyea): Al Justason (Toronto, Ontario, Canada) raced a Rondel M1 in the Canadian Formula Atlantic series in 1974.
 According to Chris Townsend, when this car arrived, it was still in the Rondel colour scheme with Pescarolo's name on it, implying it was chassis 206, although Justason had no record of the chassis number himself.
 When Justason "retired" at the end of the 1974 season, he rented the car to Bob Beyea for a couple of Canadian Formula Atlantic races in 1975.
 He recalls that he later sold the car to Bill Bovenizer in Toronto, and Bill's recollection is that he sold it about 1982 to Jeremy Hill who wanted the engine for his Formula Atlantic March.
 Subsequent history unknown.
 Subsequent history unknown.

-- March 74B (Peter W. Broeker): Peter Broeker raced a March 74B at several rounds of the Players Canadian Formula Atlantic series in 1975.
+- March 74B (Peter W. Broeker): Peter Broeker (Pointe-Claire, Montréal, Quebec, Canada) raced a black-and-white #21 March 74B at several rounds of the Players Canadian Formula Atlantic series in 1975.
 Photographs show that the car had a 742 nose, so side radiators.
-He also made a couple of entries in 1976, and may have been using the same March.
+He also made a couple of entries in 1976 in a car described only as a Stebro, which could well have been the same March.
 Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.